Welcome to the website of the YORK SCOTTISH COUNTRY DANCE CLUB. We hope you will

 The Club is affiliated to the Royal Scottish Country Dance Society (RSCDS)

-Club nights are normally held in English Martyrs' Church Hall, Dalton Terrace, on Monday evenings from 7:30pm to 10:00pm from September to June.
+Club nights are held in English Martyrs' Church Hall, Dalton Terrace, on Monday evenings, from September to June.
 (See Dates & Fees for details.)
-A short break is normally taken half way through the evening for light refreshments.
+Hall doors will normally be open at 7:00pm, with dancing from 7:30pm to 10:00pm.
+A short break is taken half way through the evening for light refreshments.

 The Club aims to cater for all levels of dancer, to provide a supportive social atmosphere in a friendly setting.